-1. NATURE OF OPERATIONS AND GOING CONCERN
+NATURE OF OPERATIONS AND GOING CONCERN

-New Tech Lithium Corp. (the "Company" or "New Tech") was incorporated pursuant to the provisions of the Business Corporations Act (British Columbia) on June 5, 2006.
+New Tech Minerals Corp. (formerly New Tech Lithium Corp.) (the "Company" or "New Tech") was incorporated pursuant to the provisions of the Business Corporations Act (British Columbia) on June 5, 2006.
+The Company's name was changed to New Tech Minerals Corp. on February 28, 2019.